rybafish/rybafish.github.io/customMultiline.md

-Single KPI selected on the example below:
+Single KPI selected in the example below:

 ![demo screen](http://rybafish.github.io/multilineKPI.png)

-It is not really docummented, but come on, it os obious:
+The "component" column used to split values into several lines on the chart.
+It is not really docummented, but come on, it is quite obious:

 ```
 kpis: [